Nuitka/Nuitka-website/site/posts/nuitka-release-19.rst

    dislike a lot.
 Fixed in 1.8.4 already.

--  Windows: Fix, need to use short path for the Python installation prefix, as it might be unicode path as well.
+-  Windows: Fix, need to use short path for the Python installation prefix, as it might be Unicode path as well.
 Fixed in 1.8.4 already.

 -  Fix, output spec ``%NONE%`` was not compiling anymore.
 Fixed in 1.8.4 already.